TobiasPSP/Modules.dynpar/README.md

 * Which parameter(s) should be dynamic?
 * What is the condition that needs to be met to show the parameter?

 So when you import the module *dynpar*, you get a new attribute called `[DynamicParam()]` that you can use to declare dynamic parameters.
-Do not import the module or do anything yet, just follow me.
-At the end, you'll see how simple and easy everything is when everything comes together.
+Do not import the module or do anything just yet.
+Hang in there and just follow me for a second.
+At the end, you'll see how simple and easy everything is when all comes together.

 So to declare your dynamic parameters with the new `[Dynamic()]` attribute, the `param()` block from above changes to this: